Howard-nolan/Codeplus-Data-Visualization/README.md

 ### Authors: Alyssa Ting, Susan Feng, Joey Nolan
 #### About the Authors:
 **Alyssa:** a rising second-year Duke student from São Paulo, Brazil.
-She is interested in studying both Computer Science and Statistical Sciences and hopes to work in Data Science in the future– Sports Analytics would be her dream career.
-At Duke, she’s the Sports Photography Editor for The Chronicle, is active in the Duke Sports Analytics Club, and will be a Computer Science 101 and Math 111L/112L Teaching Assistant next fall.
+She is interested in studying both Computer Science and Statistical Sciences and hopes to work in Data Science in the future.

 **Susan:**